May Fourth Movement: Participants

-On May 4, 1919, the May Fourth Movement, as a student patriotic movement, was initiated by a group of Chinese students protesting the contents of the Paris Peace Conference.
-Under the pressure of the May Fourth Movement, the Chinese delegation refused to sign the Versailles Treaty.

-The original participants of the May Fourth Movement were students in Paris and some in Beijing.
-They joined forces to strike or took to the streets to strike crudely to express their dissatisfaction with the government.
-Later, some advanced students in Shanghai and Guangzhou joined the protest movement, gradually forming a wave of mass student strikes across China.
-Until June 1919, the Beijing government carried out the "June 3" arrests, arresting nearly 1,000 students one after another, but this did not suppress the patriotic student movement but angered the whole Chinese people, leading to a greater revolutionary storm.
-Shanghai workers went on strike, and businessmen went on strike to support students' patriotic movement across the country.
-The Chinese working class entered the political arena through the May Fourth Movement.
+On May 4, 1919, a group of Chinese students began protesting the contents of the Paris Peace Conference.
+Under the pressure, the Chinese delegation refused to sign the Treaty of Versailles.
+The original participants of the May Fourth Movement were students in Paris and Beijing, who joined forces to strike and take to the streets to express their dissatisfaction with the government.
+Some advanced students in Shanghai and Guangzhou joined the protest movement as it progressed, gradually forming a wave of mass student strikes across China.
+In June 1919, the Beijing government carried out the "June 3" arrests, in which nearly 1,000 students were arrested.
+However, this did not suppress the patriotic student movement, instead further angering the Chinese public and increasing revolutionary sentiment.
+Workers and businessmen across the country went on strike in support of the students' movement, marking the entrance of the Chinese working class into the political arena.

 With the emergence of working-class support, the May Fourth Movement developed to a new stage.
 The center of the movement shifted from Beijing to Shanghai, and the working class replaced students as the main force of the movement.
 The Shanghai working class staged a strike of an unprecedented scale.
 The growing scale of the national strike and the increasing number of its participants led to a paralysis of the country's economic life and posed a serious threat to the government in Beijing.
 The working class took the place of the students to stand up and resist.
 The support for this movement throughout the country reflected the enthusiasm for nationalism and national rejuvenation, which was also the foundation for the development and expansion of the May Fourth Movement.
 Benjamin I. Schwartz added, "Nationalism which was, of course, a dominant passion of the May Fourth experience was not so much a separate ideology as a common disposition."